 Like other small island developing states (SIDS), Seychelles is concerned about the effects that increased storm frequency and rising sea levels may have on coastal areas.
 In addition, coral bleaching from warm ocean temperatures dating back to the late 1980s threatens the beautiful coral reefs that provide valuable ecosystem services for people and their livelihoods, including artisanal fisheries and tourism.
 The Blue Economy Roadmap is important for Seychelles to support its sustainable development goals, diversify its economy, and address climate change adaptation and ocean management.

-In 2010, Seychelles committed to a 30% marine protection goal for its waters and in 2014 began the process of developing a comprehensive marine spatial plan to ensure representative species and habitats have long-term protection, to improve resiliency of coastal ecosystems with a changing climate, and ensure economic opportunities for fisheries, tourism and other uses.
+In 2012, Seychelles committed to a 30% marine protection goal for its waters.
+In 2014, the government began the process of developing a comprehensive marine spatial plan with facilitation and process leadership from The Nature Conservancy.
+The marine plan will ensure representative species and habitats have long-term protection, resiliency of coastal ecosystems with a changing climate, and ensure economic opportunities for fisheries, tourism and other uses.
 The Seychelles MSP will be the second largest in the world by area, and the first comprehensive MSP in the Western Indian Ocean.

-TNC completed the world’s first marine debt converstion aimed at ocean conservation and climate change adaptation with the Government of Seychelles and its Paris Club creditors in 2016.
-TNC manages the MSP process that is a condition of this debt restruciuring, facilitates meetings with stakeholders and government officials, and manages communication materials including websites, information packets, and stakeholder comment logs.
-TNC also supports geospatial data management, analysis and cartographic outputs for the MSP process.
+In 2016, TNC completed the world’s first marine debt converstion aimed at ocean conservation and climate change adaptation with the Government of Seychelles and its Paris Club creditors.
+TNC’s leadership for the MSP process tincludes facilitating meetings with stakeholders, and managing communication materials, geospatial data management, spatial analyses and cartographic outputs.

 - Process design and faciliation